Python basics#

 In fact, parentheses are not required to create a tuple; commas are sufficient.
 For example, 1, or 2,4 are tuples too.
 (Execute these expressions to see for yourself!)

-Tuple methods#
+Tuple operations#

 Tuples can be indexed (see Accessing list elements), sliced (see list slicing), duplicated or combined (see list operators), or evaluated using in (see The in operator), just like lists.
 For example: